Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 3. A Smart Strategy for Long-Term Savings

-Some financially disciplined borrowers take a variable mortgage but make payments as if they had a higher fixed rate.
+Some borrowers choose a variable mortgage but set their payments as if they had a higher fixed rate.

 Understanding Trigger Rates